AdamTranchez/project-vuejs/README.md

-# project-vuejs
+# vuejs-redesign
-Redesign of a small front project in vuejs
+Redesign of a small front project in VueJS